The Carbon Footprint of Fish

 Image Credit: AdobeStock

 Poore told The Guardian: “You get all these fish depositing excreta and unconsumed feed down to the bottom of the pond, where there is barely any oxygen, making it the perfect environment for methane production.”
-Methane is a potent greenhouse gas.
+Methane is a potent greenhouse gas commonly associated with cow burps, but it is also an issue in the fishing industry.

 Dead corals after bleaching, Raja Ampat Indonesia